Sam Darnold: 2021 season

-Darnold made his first start for the Panthers on September 12, 2021, facing his former team, the New York Jets.
-During the game, he threw for 279 passing yards and a touchdown, as well as adding a five-yard rushing touchdown, as they won 19–14.
-Against the New Orleans Saints, Darnold threw for 305 yards, two touchdowns, and an interception, as the Panthers won 26–7.
-Against the Houston Texans, Darnold threw for 304 yards and rushed for two touchdowns as the Panthers won 24–9.
-Darnold suffered a fractured scapula during the Panthers 6–24 loss against the New England Patriots which made him miss four to six weeks with a shoulder injury.
+Darnold made his first start for the Panthers on September 12, 2021, facing his former team, the Jets.
+During the game, Darnold threw for 279 passing yards and a touchdown, as well as adding a five-yard rushing touchdown, as they won 19–14.
+In the next game against the New Orleans Saints, Darnold threw for 305 yards, two touchdowns, and an interception, as the Panthers won 26–7.
+The following week against the Texans, he threw for 304 yards and rushed for two touchdowns as the Panthers won 24–9.
+Darnold suffered a fractured scapula during the Panthers' 24–6 loss to the Patriots which made him miss four to six weeks with a shoulder injury.
 He was placed on injured reserve on November 12, 2021.
-He was activated on December 25.
-Darnold would go on to replace a struggling Cam Newton in the second quarter of a Week 16 game against the division rival Tampa Bay Buccaneers.
-He completed 15 of 32 passes for 190 yards as the Panthers went on to lose 32-6.
+Darnold returned December 25.
+Coach Rhule told Carolina's Media, on Darnold's return from IR, he and Cam Newton would share play time.
+He substituted Darnold in the second quarter of a Week 16 game against the division rival Tampa Bay Buccaneers.
+He completed 15 of 32 passes for 190 yards as the Panthers went on to lose 32–6.
 It was the team's tenth loss in 12 games.
 In the 2021 season, Darnold finished with 2,527 passing yards, nine passing touchdowns, and 13 interceptions to go along with 48 carries for 222 rushing yards and five rushing touchdowns.
+His season ended with a 4–7 record.